Anatoly Shariy: Accusations of anti-Ukrainian and pro-Russian position

+Recognition

 In November 2017, in a Novoye Vremya magazine rating of the personalities by number of readers in the Ukrainian segments of Facebook and Twitter, Shariy got the 12th place with the aggregate audience of 511,000 people.
 In the same month he was number 3 of the top most popular Ukrainian political bloggers on Facebook according to the rating of Espreso TV.

 In 2019 Shariy was 34th in the list of Top-100 most influential people and phenomena in Ukraine compiled by media holding Vesti.

 The company Brand Analytics regularly publishes its ratings of Russophone YouTube-bloggers.
 In its ratings February 2019, in terms of viewer engagement rate (defined by the company as the sum of likes and comments), Shariy's vlog held the 1st place, collecting about 3 million likes and 430,000 comments.
 In terms of audience, with 1.8 million subscribers he was on the 38th place.
 The company noticed that political topics usually attracts a small fraction of YouTube viewers.
 In its June 2020 ranking - Top 20 Russian-speaking YouTube bloggers in terms of involvement, Anatoly Shariy was the 3rd with 4.4 million people involved.